Arousal: Cannon–Bard theory

 The Cannon–Bard theory is a theory of undifferentiated arousal, where the physical and emotional states occur at the same time in response to an event.
 This theory states that an emotionally provoking event results in both the physiological arousal and the emotion occurring concurrently.
 For example, if a person's dear family member dies, a potential physiological response would be tears falling down the person's face and their throat feeling dry; they are "sad".
 The Cannon–Bard theory states that the tears and the sadness both happen at the same time.
 The process goes: event (family member dies) → physiological arousal (tears) and emotion (sadness) simultaneously.
 The fact that people can experience different emotions when they have the same pattern of physiological arousal is one argument in favor of the Cannon-Bard theory.
-For example, a person may have a heart racing and rapid breathing when they are angry or afraid.
+For example, a person may have a racing heart and rapid breathing both when they are angry or afraid.
 Even though not completely in accordance with the theory, it is taken as one piece of evidence in favor of the Cannon–Bard theory that physiological reactions sometimes happen more slowly than experiences of emotion.
-For example, if you are in the forest or woods, a sudden sound can create an immediate response of fear, while the physical symptoms of fear follow that feeling, and do not precede it.
+For instance, in the case of a person inside a forest, a sudden sound can create an immediate response of fear, while the physical symptoms of fear follow that feeling, and do not precede it.

 James–Lange theory

 The James–Lange theory describes how emotion is caused by the bodily changes which come from the perception of the emotionally arousing experience or environment.
 This theory states that events cause the autonomic nervous system to induce physiological arousal, characterized by muscular tension, heart rate increases, perspiration, dryness of mouth, tears, etc. According to James and Lange, the emotion comes as a result of the physiological arousal.
 The bodily feeling as a reaction to the situation actually is the emotion.
 For example, if someone just deeply insulted a person and their family, the person's fists might ball up and they might begin to perspire and become tense all around.
 The person feels that their fists are balled and that they are tense.
 The person then realizes that they are angry.
-The process here is: event (insult) --> physiological arousal (balled fists, sweat, tension) --> interpretation ("I have balled fists, and tension") --> emotion (anger: "I am angry").
+The process here is: event (insult) → physiological arousal (balled fists, sweat, tension) → interpretation ("I have balled fists, and tension") → emotion (anger: "I am angry").
 This type of theory emphasizes the physiological arousal as the key, in that the cognitive processes alone would not be sufficient evidence of an emotion.